 It's the same in love as I am with wildlife, has about the same tastes in literature and music (infrequent), it is sensitive sentimental and shy, not as groups of friends, although just arrived in the mountains with such a group, they had taken it almost by force, using relentless pleas and insistence.
 They were college classmates.

-I mention that Denisse is a student in Dubai, now she is in her fourth year.
+I mention that Denisse is a student in Vienna, now she is in her fourth year.
 I mean, not right now.
 This summer.

 There was no way I could break up with the girl found in the ravine.

 I followed her to the hospital without hesitation.
 Or, rather, I took her to the hospital.